K. M. Peterson

 Prior to his position at Basis, Mr. Peterson worked for John Snow, Inc., a global public health consulting firm.
 Earlier, he managed Information Technology operations for the Whitehead Institute/MIT Center for Genome Research, where he architected the production systems and managed teams that supported the largest contribution of data to the Human Genome Project, crucial to the overall success of one of the largest scientific efforts yet completed.

-Mr. Peterson is a lifelong learner, having worked in mainframes, client-server environments, and Internet and cloud-based IT.
-His interest in science started his undergraduate education, but his focus on the human elements in business and the underlying connections with technology led him to broaden the scope of his studies, culminating in an undergraduate degree in Philosophy from Boston University.
-He maintains a vital interest in new technologies, and is active in his community.
+Mr. Peterson is a lifelong learner, gaining successive proficiencies in mainframes, client-server environments, and Internet and cloud-based IT.
+His interest in science formed the initial core of his undergraduate education, but his focus on the human elements in business and the underlying connections with technology led him to broaden the scope of his studies, culminating in an undergraduate degree in Philosophy from Boston University.
+He maintains a vital interest in new technologies, and is active in the technology community.

 Objectives